ProcessMaker/processmaker/README.md

 - Perform `npm install` in the project directory
 - Perform `npm run dev` to build the front-end assets
 - Modify your local `/etc/hosts` file to point `bpm4.local.processmaker.com` to `192.168.10.10`.
 On Windows, this file is located at `C:\Windows\System32\Drivers\etc\hosts`.
+  - If you need to change the ip address to something else to avoid conflicts on your network, modify the `Homestead.yaml` file accordingly.
+Do not commit this change to the repository.
 - Execute `vagrant up` in the project directory to bring up the laravel homestead virtual machine
 - Execute `vagrant ssh` to ssh into the newly created virtual machine
 - Execute `php artisan bpm:install` in `/home/vagrant/processmaker` to start the ProcessMaker Installation